kendricksin/learn_to_qwen/README.md

 ---

+> *Vibe coding is 50% Learning 40% Engineering Work 10% **Collaborating with AI** to build cool things.
+Congratulations on being part of shaping the future of software engineering!* 🚀
-> Vibe coding is 50% Learning 40% Engineering Work 10% **Collaborating with AI** to build cool things.
-Congratulations on being part of shaping our future! 🚀
+> *Vibe coding is 50% Learning 40% Engineering Work 10% **Collaborating with AI** to build cool things.
+Congratulations on being part of shaping the future of software engineering!* 🚀